 Adapting to caregiving requires a realistic look at finances.
 Very often, more money goes out than comes in, and the amount of time spent on essential duties far outweighs the non-essential.
 Memories of former lives and dreams tumble through their brain, reminding them of the past.
-At such times, it’s tempting to let fear take control and defeat them.
+At such times, it’s tempting to let fear take control and defeat it.

 Change Doesn’t Have to Be Bad.

 Caregivers need to allow themselves to grieve perceived and real losses and accept the changes that occur.
 The only way to work through grief is to allow yourself to work through it.
 You don’t have to “sit in it” and dwell on it but allow yourself to feel sad.
 Acknowledge the loss and pain you feel.
 It hurts.
-Take time to heal, and allow yourself to grieve the loss.
+Take time to heal and allow yourself to grieve the loss.

-What Happens if you Ignore your Emotions?
+What Happens if You Ignore your Emotions?

 Emotions are like a volcano.
 They simmer and brew under the surface, building steam and creating pressure.
 The pressure builds and builds until it can’t expand anymore.
 Then, a crack forms, a break follows, a crevice appears, and finally, an explosion of emotion erupts.